stylelint/vscode-stylelint/server/README.md

 npm install stylelint-vscode
 ```

-**Note:** Since migration to the @stylelint organization this package has not had any updates published to npm.
+**Note:** Since migration to the @stylelint organization this package has not had any updates published to npm, see [#65](https://github.com/stylelint/vscode-stylelint/issues/65).

 ## API